PrankurShukla/LMS_MVC/README.md

    ```bash
    npm install
    ```
-4. Create a file named `.env.local` in the frontend folder with this content:
+4. Create a file named `.env.local` in the frontend folder with this exact content:
    ```
    NEXT_PUBLIC_API_URL=http://localhost:5000
    ```